Wales & Edwards: History

-According to The Transport Museum, Wythall, which has amassed a large collection of milk floats, the first W&E vehicle was supplied to United Dairies in 1951.
+According to The Transport Museum, Wythall, which has amassed a large collection of milk floats, the first W & E vehicle was supplied to United Dairies in 1951.
 Despite its limited protection for the driver, it was an immediate success, and United Dairies placed an order for a further 1,500 vehicles.
-The 3-wheeled design was the mainstay of W&E's production, with United Dairies eventually ordering over 3,000 more.
-When the first vehicle, which carries the registration number XMT 422, reached the end of its working life, it was returned to W&E, who subsequently donated it to the Transport Museum, where it can be seen, restored to its 1952 condition.
+The three-wheeled design was the mainstay of W & E's production, with United Dairies eventually ordering over 3,000 more.
+When the first vehicle, which carries the registration number XMT 422, reached the end of its working life, it was returned to W & E, who subsequently donated it to the Transport Museum, where it can be seen, restored to its 1952 condition.

-On the early vehicles, the control panel and tiller gear were covered by two metal panels, and some protection was offered to the driver by a canvas screen.
+On the early vehicles, the control panel and tiller gear were covered by two metal panels, and some protection was provided to the driver by a canvas screen.
 In 1955, Mickleover Transport designed and made a front cowl to replace the panels, which was made of glasspol, a polyester resin reinforced with glass-fibre matting.
 The cowls were initially fitted to 100 vehicles, and improved access to the control panel and tiller gear.
 They contained orange pigment, of the same colour as the United Dairies livery, which meant that they did not have to be painted once manufactured.
 Mickleover Transport intended to fit them to a large number of vehicles.

-In 1956, W&E introduced a 25 cwt vehicle where the complete cab was made of glasspol.
-The cab included draught deflectors at the sides, to improve the protection of the driver.
+In 1956, W&E introduced a 25 cwt (1.27 metric tons) vehicle where the complete cab was made of glasspol.
+The cab included draught deflectors at the sides, to improve the protection for the driver.
 They also displayed a standard 25-30 cwt chassis fitted with an Enfield 1.13 litre two-cylinder oil engine at the 1956 Dairy Show, for use in areas which were particularly hilly.
-The engine was air-cooled, and coupled to a 3-speed gearbox, but the concept was short lived.
+The engine was air-cooled, and coupled to a three-speed gearbox, but the concept was short-lived.

-In 1961, the company added a 5-wheeled articulated milk float to their range, designed for a payload of 2 long tons, and known as the Loadmaster 2 tonner.
+In 1961, the company added a five-wheeled articulated milk float to their range, designed for a payload of 2 long tons, and known as the Loadmaster 2 tonner.
 Only 18 were ever built, before production ceased in 1966.
 One of them remained in service with United Dairies until 1992, by which time it was based in Eastbourne.
-The trailer was rebuilt from an open-sided dairy vehicle to an enclosed box van in 1985, and on withdrawal, it was donated to the Wythall Transport Museum, who have since rebuilt the trailer in its original form.
+The trailer was rebuilt from an open-sided dairy vehicle to an enclosed box van in 1985, and on withdrawal it was donated to the Wythall Transport Museum, who have since rebuilt the trailer in its original form.